 In a natural or physical science research project where the field site is largely determined by the biophysical phenomenon of interest, the communities that may be involved are determined according to proximity to the study site.
-Therefore, steps 1 and 4-8 may be most applicable (in this approximate order).
+Therefore, steps 1 and 4 - 8 may be most applicable (in this approximate order).
 Local contact, support, and potentially involvement are still critical to natural or physical science research projects, as they are often the basis for research licensing approvals.
-Community members are also very interested in knowing what is going on around their communities.
+Communities.
 Residents travel widely and want to be aware of activities in the areas that they use.
 Establishing early contact also ensures that communities know what research is occurring in or around their hamlet, and that they are informed of research progress and results.